Other extended services

 - Click Manage Your Test.
 The Ubertesters window opens.

-- Using the Organization token you created above, (Administration > Settings > Crowd Testing) integrate the Ubertesters SDK with your project.
+- Using the Organization token you created above, (Crowd Testing ) node in the Administration Settings), integrate the Ubertesters SDK with your project.
 For details, see the step-by-step guide.

 - From the Your projects drop-down, select Upload new build to upload your app to the Ubertesters site.